10 REASONS TO GO SAILING IN CROATIA

-1. 1.000 ISLANDS AND THE MOST INDENTED COAST ON MEDITERRANEAN
+1. A THOUSAND ISLANDS AND THE MEDITERRANEAN’S MOST INDENTED COASTLINE

-2. MEDITERRANEAN CLIMATE WITH MILD WINTERS AND HOT SUMMERS
+2. MEDITERRANEAN CLIMATE: MILD WINTERS AND SUN-DRENCHED SUMMERS

 Great climate for sailing in Croatia